Blog Customer FeedbackWhat Is Net Promoter Score (NPS) and How To Use it?

 Featurebase is one such tool.
 It helps automate the distribution and analysis of your surveys with intuitive design and rich features.

 You can run 7+ different types of surveys, ranging from NPS and CSAT to open-ended questions.
-You can also target specific customer groups and sync your users data always to see who's behind the answers.
+You can also target specific customer groups and sync your users data to always see who's behind the answers.

 Customer satisfaction surveys in Featurebase.